beta-europe/www.beta-europe.org/_pages/contact.md

 To contact BETA Europe, please refer to the links provided to the left and pick the relevant channels.

-General inquiries should be directed to the Secretary-General of BETA Europe, Ms Kristin Aldag (<mailto:contact@beta-europe.org>)
+General inquiries should be directed to the Secretary-General of BETA Europe, Atilla Nagy (<mailto:contact@beta-europe.org>)

-Official contacts or requests to the Management Board should be addressed to the President of BETA Europe, Mr Nick David Madžarov (<mailto:contact@beta-europe.org>)
+Official contacts or requests to the Management Board should be addressed to the President of BETA Europe, Gary Paterson (<mailto:contact@beta-europe.org>)

 ## Become a Member